0xbitx/DEDSEC_PHISHLENS/README.md

   * Screenshot Capture: Take screenshots of suspicious pages for visual inspection.

-  * Detailed Reporting: Generate comprehensive reports with all findings.

 ## How It Works
   Domain Reputation Check:
         The tool queries VirusTotal or other APIs to check if the domain is flagged as malicious.